crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 == Changelog ==

+= 3.2.2 - 24/Jan/2022 =

+* FEATURE: Cache - Allow debugging of which cache file is chosen
+* FEATURE: Premium - Cache - Serve cached content for logged in users, per role
+* FIX: Premium - Unused Images - Fixed trashed images listing
+* FIX: Image selction issue in compressed and unused image is fixed.
+* FIX: ACF plugin compatibility issue with select2 JS library
+* FIX: Premium - Unused Images - Multibyte characters in filename are not recognised correctly
+* FIX: Table optimization displays wrong information about WP All Import plugin tables
+* FIX: Potential PHP fatal error - Call to undefined function _wp_get_current_user()
+* FIX: Minify - correctly minify multiple `calc` function in single property value
+* FIX: SQL error when keeping post revisions and optimizing
+* FIX: Cache - Prevent caching WordPress critical error page
+* FIX: Minify - Google fonts merging issue when the same font is enqueued in both API V1 and V2
+* FIX: Minify - Make `inherit` and `inline` settings work with Google fonts
+* FIX: Database error upon plugin activation
+* TWEAK: Minify - Show a notice if other minification plugins are installed and active
+* TWEAK: Remove unused bundled JavaScript from minify library to avoid irrelevant scan results
+* TWEAK: Image compression - Image compression stats include gains on image sizes
+* TWEAK: Make sure that messages from WP_Error objects in gzip compression are displayed to users.
+* TWEAK: Prevent PHP notice from WooCommerce deprecation
+* TWEAK: Create `task` tables upon activation, if needed.
+* TWEAK: Show error instead of success when table doesn't exist
+* TWEAK: Update seasonal notices
+* TWEAK: Prevent PHP fatal error in media list view, when images are makred as compressed
+* TWEAK: Image edit window - Link does not go to image settings and more/less link not working

+= 3.2.1 - 29/Nov/2021 =

+* FIX: Apply different image compression levels
+* FIX: Cache - Purge WooCommerce product page after stock update
+* FIX: Database errors after adding a new site
+* FIX: Flatsome theme compatibility with google fonts
+* FIX: Image compression advanced settings, display default backup days instead of empty value.
+* FIX: Image compression was not working when the image extension used capital letters
+* FIX: Premium - Cache - Potential PHP error in User-specific cache
+* FIX: Premium - resolve potential admin-area PHP error if the deprecated mailchimp sync plugin and MC4WP plugin are both active (and potentially other situations where a plugin deactivates another)
+* FIX: Premium - Unused images - compatibility with PHP 8
+* FIX: Premium - Unused images - issue with parenthesis in name
+* FIX: Premium - Unused images - Pagination count doesn't update
+* FIX: Prevent a PHP notice when using with UpdraftCentral
+* FIX: Save prioritize maximum compression setting correctly
+* FIX: Wrong redirect when wiping settings on multisite
+* TWEAK: Premium - add review link at bottom of settings
+* TWEAK: Force monolog/monolog and psr/log versions to retain PHP 5.X compatibility/satisfy wordpress.org SVN hooks
+* TWEAK: Add compatibility with Kinsta
+* TWEAK: Added functionality for to convert MyISAM to InnoDB
+* TWEAK: Add filters for minify input string
+* TWEAK: Cache - Added filter to modify cache exception urls
+* TWEAK: Cache - Optimize preload from sitemap
+* TWEAK: Cache - Serve different versions based on cookie consent
+* TWEAK: changed filter to prevent deprecation notice in php 8.1+
+* TWEAK: Decide automatically whether to inline css or not based on file size
+* TWEAK: Fix typo in text domain name
+* TWEAK: get_hurl function minified.
+* TWEAK: Improve clarity of debug message when DONOTCACHEPAGE constant is used
+* TWEAK: Improve DB UI/UX on multisite
+* TWEAK: Improve minify cache size messages
+* TWEAK: Making Estatik plugin compatible
+* TWEAK: Minify - Add JS translations support
+* TWEAK: Minify HTML only on cache pre-loading
+* TWEAK: Port from previous semaphore classes to Updraft_Semaphore_3_0
+* TWEAK: Premium - Unused images - Show that there are images in the trash without having to re-scan everything
+* TWEAK: Prevent a PHP notice when downloding image compression log file.
+Fix backup modal styling issue.
+* TWEAK: Prevent fatal error in gzip settings when stylesheet could not be fetched
+* TWEAK: Short-circuit trivial case of nothing in the buffer when page-cacheing, to involve any possible other issues
+* TWEAK: Update comments count after trackbacks and pingbacks deletion
+* TWEAK: Update minified asset when the enqueued scripts and styles version change
+* TWEAK: Use proper constant of includes path in user cache extension
+* TWEAK: Fix path to `wpo-plugins-tables-list.json` in robots.txt

 = 3.1.12 - 12/Jul/2021 =

 * FEATURE: Ability to defer js files and asynchronously load css files